 However, the Monsanto papers reveal a collaboration between Monsanto and the EPA to halt a Centers for Disease Control and Prevention (CDC) investigation of glyphosate.

 Monsanto Weed Killer Roundup Faces New Doubts on Safety in Unsealed Documents – The New York Times

-How The Carlson Law Firm Can Help You
+How a Roundup Lawyer From The Carlson Law Firm Can Help You

 The Carlson Law Firm has a team of attorneys experienced in cases like these.
+A Roundup lawyer from our firm will tirelessly fight for justice.
+Monsanto is guilty of years of cover-ups from its Roundup product.
+Monsanto’s negligence had an uneven effect on farmers, gardeners and others in agricultural industries.
 If you or someone you know have one of these cancers and have had exposure to the weed-killer, Roundup, you might have a case.
 We protect victims nationwide from negligent companies for their injuries.
 Contact our office for a free consultation.

 Take a step toward protecting your family’s future and contact us today to find out if you eligible for a Roundup lawsuit.
 A compassionate Roundup lawyer is ready to take your call.